fredtoh/uDacity/P3-Wrangle-OpenStreetMap/P3 - DATA WRANGLING PROJECT.md

 Numerals *(and occasionally an alphabet)* may follow after the street type, (e.g. _Hougang Street **51**_).
 These names indicate that there are more than one branches bearing the same street name.

 These two formats display the multi-cultural aspect of Singapore.
-The first format not only reflects the modern day Singapore as an English-speaking nation, but also its colonial history under the British rule between the years 1819 and 1965.
+The first format not only reflects the modern day Singapore as an English-speaking nation, but also its colonial history under the British rule[^History] between the years 1819 and 1942.
 The second format reflects its rich Malayan heritage.
 The three most common street types associated with the second format from the dataset are: _Jalan_ (which translates to 'street' in English), _Lorong_ ('lane') and _Taman_ ('park').
 Others include _Kampong_, _Lengkong_ and _Bahru_.

+[^History]: History of the Reuplic of Singapore.
+In _Wikipedia._ Retrieved October 31, 2016, from <https://en.wikipedia.org/wiki/History_of_the_Republic_of_Singapore>

 ## 2. PROBELMS ENCOUNTERED